Greenville County School District: Public schools desegregation

 In 1963, the local NAACP filed suit in the federal district court, for the children of A. J. Whittenberg and five other Black students to attend all-white schools.
 They were represented by Willie Smith and Matthew Perry, while the district was represented by its attorney E. P. (Ted) Riley.
 On April 14, after a federal judge gave the school board thirty days to reconsider, Superintendent Marion T. Anderson announced that fifty-five black students would be transferred to sixteen white schools in 1964.

 Integration did not go smoothly and in May 1968 the state supreme court declared freedom of choice plans unacceptable.
 Opposition organizations were formed including Citizens for Freedom of Choice, Citizens to Prevent Busing, and Concerned Black Parents, chaired by H. L. Sullivan.
 In February 1970, most all-black schools were closed.
 60% of the black and 10% of the white students were reassigned.
 75% of the busing involved black students.

 Educational structure

 GCSD students attend schools based primarily on the geographic location of their homes.
 Schools of a lower level 'feed into' a certain school of the next highest level, meaning that students leaving the lower level schools attend the higher level school.
 Exceptions to the feeder system are students wishing to enroll in the magnet schools programs offered in 12 schools, or those who participate in the International Baccalaureate, which is offered in its three levels at four clusters over the county.
 Parents of students may also request transfers out of their students' assigned schools for various reasons (such as to take classes unique to a particular school).

-During the 2011 school year 4,380 students graduated from GCSD High Schools.
-Out of these nearly 90% pursued higher education, with a scholarship total of $95 million.